 Everyone gets a free "infinite use" Incubator to place their Pokémon Eggs into.
 You'll also get breakable Egg Incubators as a Level-Up Bonus, or you can purchase them from the shop.
 These "limited" incubators break after 3 uses.

-Hatching a Pokémon from an Egg will get you a bonus of Stardust and Candy for that particular type of Pokémon.
-Make sure to put a new Egg in your Incubator after you've just hatched one—you wouldn't want to let all of those footsteps go to waste!
+Hatching a Pokémon from an Egg will get you a bonus of Stardust and Candy for that particular species of Pokémon.
+Make sure to put a new Egg in your Incubator after you've just hatched one—you wouldn't want to let all of those footsteps go to waste.

 Using Items